albrt-vr/OpenVR.ALBRT.overlay/README.md

 For single masks you may name the files in any way you wish.
 For example a_random_name_here.png.
 This will be shown as a single mask and will only apply to a single lens.
 Single masks start rendering on the left hand side.
 Press the ‘switch eyes’ option in the settings window to change this.
 If you wish to permanently set one side, you may add the suffix ‘r’ or ‘l’ to the file name, ie mask.r.png.
 This will automatically render the single mask on the chosen side.

 All colours and transparency within the .png will be rendered, so ensure your source images have all of the desired values.
 The overall transparency of the masks can be changed within the settings window.

+# Notes on Cross Platform Versions
+I wrote this app in cpp, and gave up due to the UI requirements.
+I then moved to QT (major issues), and then to Avalonia (window rendering disallows SteamVR window mgr to see them).
+I considered MAUI but it lacks Linux build support and requires packaged releases.
+If you wish to help port this to Linux please feel free to fork and improve.
+I will probably work on the cpp version as a minimalist app with config files instead of a UI; but for now it is removed.

+API SOURCES: The cpp OpenVR API is available at the OpenVR repo, and the C# api is available within this repo or as part of the Unity SteamVR plugin.
+I encourage you to play with them yourself as overlays are incredibly simple.